giannivh/EvoTherm/README.md

 # EvoTherm

 Command-line utility to control your Evohome thermostat.
-EvoTherm is still work in progress.

 With EvoTherm you can: